 The introduction of specific rules outlawing discrimination against workers on various grounds has been a key and developing feature of modern employment law.
 Anti-discrimination law is now predominantly found under the Equality Act 2010 although it is pervasive throughout many areas of employment law.

 The general rule is that an employer is free to offer employment to whomsoever he chooses, subject to statutory restrictions.
-As an employer, you may be in breach of statutory requirements if you discriminate against a person on the grounds of:
+An employer may be in breach of statutory requirements if he discriminates against a person on the grounds of:

 - Sex or marital status

 - Pregnancy and maternity

 - Part-time work

 The Equality Act 2010 lists certain ‘protected characteristics’ (gender reassignment, marriage and civil partnership, race, religion or belief, sex, sexual orientation, pregnancy and maternity, disability and age).
 The Act protects employees, job applicants, agency workers, partners and directors.
 You do not need to be an employee is order to seek protection from the Act.

 Employment Discrimination on any of the above grounds can take place either directly or indirectly;